Battle of Paris (1814): Aftermath

-The Abdication of Napoleon was painted in 1843 by François Bouchot.
+Napoleon Signing His Abdication at Fontainebleau was painted in 1843 by François Bouchot.

 Digby Smith stated that the French brought 41,000 men into action and suffered losses of 4,000 killed and wounded, plus 1,000 men, 126 guns, and 2 colors captured.
 Allied casualties were: Russia 5,050, Prussia 1,353, Württemberg 160, Austria 82, Baden 60, for a total of 6,705.
 Nafziger numbered French strength as 25,526 line troops and 12,000 National Guards.
 He stated Coalition strength as 119,000 infantry and 26,500 cavalry, or 145,500 total.
 Nafziger gave no French or Russian losses but reported that total Prussian losses were 87 officers and 1,753 rank and file.
 Of these, the Prussian Guard lost 69 officers and 1,286 enlisted men.
 Gaston Bodart asserted that the Coalition victory was won by 100,000 soldiers, including 53,000 Russians, 22,000 Prussians, 15,000 Austrians, and 10,000 Württemberg and Baden troops.
 Total Coalition losses were 9,000 casualties including 6,200 Russians, 2,100 Prussians, and 700 others.
 Bodart gave French strength as 42,000 and losses as 7,000 dead and wounded plus 2,300 captured for a total of 9,300 casualties.

 Talleyrand assembled a rump government in Paris while he ingratiated himself to Tsar Alexander.
 Meanwhile, Napoleon raced ahead of his army with only five officers as an escort, reaching Essonnes on 31 March.
 He was met by GD Augustin Daniel Belliard who commanded the cavalry that had defended Paris.
 Belliard explained that Paris had fallen.
 By 1 April, Napoleon massed 36,000 troops at Fontainebleau.
 Napoleon toyed with the idea of abdicating in favor of his son Napoleon II, but the Allied leaders vetoed that possibility.
 On 2 April, pushed by Talleyrand, the Senate voted to depose Napoleon and his entire family in the Acte de déchéance de l'Empereur ("Emperor's Demise Act").